-Support for Elementary Statistics (2-0) 2 Credits
+Support for Elementary Statistics (2-0)

 This course is a co-requisite to Elementary Statistics (MATH 130).
-It is designed to provide additional support and just-in-time instruction on skills needed for a student to succeed in MATH 130.
+It is designed to provide additional support and just-in-time instruction on skills needed for students to succeed in MATH 130.
 This course will not count towards degree requirements.

-MATH 100 F,S,SU Intermediate Algebra (3-0) 3 Credits
+MATH 100 Intermediate Algebra (3-0)